raspberrypilearning/codebreaker/en/step_6.md

 --- task ---

 Save and run your code.
-Choose `f` at the prompt and you should see a readout of the letter frequency of your message in the console.
+Choose 'f' at the prompt and you should see a readout of the letter frequency of your message in the console.
 The values you see from your message will be different from the values shown here:

 ![Image showing the output of a frequency analysis function as percentages.](images/freq-analysis-output.jpg)